Param-Harrison/ebook-writer/books/ai-simulation.md

   * **What It Is:** This is the "simulation room."
 It's the digital space where we *put* our "Digital Agents" to live and interact.
 It manages agent-to-agent communication, coordinates simulation steps, and tracks time progression.

-  * **Why We Need It:** Agents can't just float in a void.
+  * **Why we need it:** Agents can't just float in a void.
 The "Environment" is what manages the simulation.
 It knows who is in the room, manages time, and acts as the "conversation router."
 Without it, agents can't talk to each other, and we can't coordinate multi-agent interactions.

-  * **How It Works:** Maintains a registry of all agents.
+  * **How it works:** Maintains a registry of all agents.
 When an agent generates an action, the environment routes it to the intended target(s).
 Executes steps where all agents act (in parallel or sequentially), advances simulated time, and tracks all communications for analysis.
 Supports broadcasting (to all agents) and targeted routing (to specific agents).

-  * **Key Features to Build:**
+  * **Key features to build:**

     1.  **A "Guest List" (Agent Registry):** A list of every "Digital Agent" currently in the simulation, with a mapping from name to agent object.